The VGC Group and its associated companies operate an ethical and open approach to the way we do business.

 The following will be adhered to when working for/or on behalf of VGC Group:

-- You shall not accept, directly or indirectly, any bribe or incentive during the course of your duties.
+- You shall not accept, directly or indirectly, any gift, inducement or incentive during the course of your duties.

-- If you are offered a bribe or incentive from a client, supplier or any other entity in the course of your duties you must inform the group services director who will review the offer and decide whether it is appropriate.
+- If you are offered any incentive in the course of your duties you must inform the group services director who will review the offer and decide whether it is appropriate.
 All items offered will be recorded on a register which will be reviewed on a regular basis.
 All offers are deemed to belong to the company.
 The company will decide whether you are permitted to avail yourself of any opportunity

 - You shall not offer whether directly or indirectly any bribe or incentive during the course of your duties.

 - You should notify the group services director should you become aware of any colleague or third party who has offered or received a bribe or incentive or report using our whistleblowing form on the company website.
 The organisation will ensure that the individual is not subjected to detrimental treatment as a consequence of their report.

 - You should obtain prior approval from your line manager of all gifts or entertainment provided to others.
 You will need to provide the receipts thereof to the accounts department.
 All gifts or entertainment provided by the company will be approved by a director and recorded on the company gift register.